 - Let’s you start or add an eCommerce store or membership site

-- Small monthly fee (from the web hosting company you choose to host your blog)
+- Small monthly fee (from the cheap hosting plan you use to get your blog online)

 While the choice is yours, if you want to take full advantage of your blog, be able to have it grow with you and eventually make money from it, WordPress.org is the way to go when learning how to start a blog (and the exact process we’ve followed throughout this guide).
 It’s the CMS of choice that’ll sit in the background and power your blog.